Best Cities to Retire on Just Your Social Security Income

 10 Cities to Live Comfortably on Social Security Benefits

-Finding a place to retire comfortably — both physically and financially — can seem like a daunting task.
+Finding a place to retire comfortably—both physically and financially—can seem like a daunting task.
 But it certainly doesn’t have to be.
-The good news: you’ve got options.
-So whether you’re a soon-to-be retiree or just charting your course, there are ways to keep costs under control while enjoying your golden years.
+The good news: You’ve got options.
+Whether you’re a soon-to-be retiree or just charting your course, there are ways to keep costs under control while enjoying your golden years.
 It may come as a surprise to learn the biggest money saver is all about location, location, location.

 Across the U.S., there are plenty of attractive and interesting cities that offer a low cost of living and manageable tax burden.
 And the idea of moving to a new locale isn’t uncommon.

 A recent survey on the topic found that most Americans approaching retirement weren’t satisfied staying in one place.
-In fact, 57 percent plan to move out of their current home, while 22 percent plan to buy an additional home during their retirement years.
-Many were looking for a more rural, small town experience, while others favored a more urban environment.
+In fact, 57% plan to move out of their current home, while 22% plan to buy an additional home during their retirement years.
+Many were looking for a more rural, small-town experience, while others favored a more urban environment.

 Whatever your preference for the atmosphere of your post-career home, choices abound that are affordable.
 In fact, many locales are so affordable that it’s theoretically possible for a retired couple to live on just Social Security benefits alone.

-And trust me, you won’t have to make big compromises or lifestyle sacrifices — these places span the range of urban to rural, and offer easy access to amenities and quality healthcare options.
-So take a look at the list below and make sure you're saving enough to start planning your next life move.
+And trust me, you won’t have to make big compromises or lifestyle sacrifices—these places span the range of urban to rural and offer easy access to amenities and quality healthcare options.
+Take a look at the list below and make sure you're saving enough to start planning your next life move.

 A major city in South Central Texas with a rich colonial heritage, historic San Antonio is home to cutting-edge technology at its University Hospital.
 Couple that with cheap costs of living, and you have a win-win.
 Renters pay a median of $816 per month, while homeowners pay a median of $1,146 monthly with a mortgage to $430 per month without one.